LegionDotEXE/Real-Time-Facial-Emotion-Recognition/README.md

 To use your custom dataset, update the data loading and preprocessing steps in the Jupyter Notebook accordingly.

 # MODEL
 The machine learning model is built using TensorFlow and Keras.
 It consists of a  convolutional neural network (CNN) architecture optimized for facial emotion recognition.

 At this moment, the model has been optimized for 62% accuracy only.
-However, accuracy and precision will improve in later updates.
+However, accuracy and precision will be improved in later updates.

 # CONTRIBUTION
-Contributions or Collab are always welcome.
+Contributions or Collaborations are always welcome.
 For any questions, suggestions, or collaborations, please feel free to open an issue or create a pull request.

 # LICENSE
 Licensed under MIT License  - GitHub 2023-2024